rails/rails/guides/source/active_record_migrations.md

 `structure.sql` are required to use composite foreign keys.
 See [Schema Dumping and You](#schema-dumping-and-you).

+NOTE: At this time, only the mysql, mysql2 and postgresql adapters support foreign keys.
+Implementation for sqlite3 is partial, keys are created for new tables but not for existing tables via `ALTER TABLE` statement.

 Removing a foreign key is easy as well:

 ```ruby